What is a BAMF integration course (Integrationskurs)?

 If you have got a residence permit (Aufenthaltserlaubnis) or a permission to remain while the asylum decision is pending with a good prospect of staying (Aufenthaltsgestattung mit guter Bleibeperspektive), you are often entitled to participate in an integration course (Integrationskurs).

-Different types of integration courses (Integrationskurse)
+Which types of integration courses (Integrationskurse) are there?

 The general course consists of 600 class hours and an additional orientation course (Orientierungskurs) that lasts 100 class hours (therefore, a total of 700 class hours).
 Normal full-time courses consist of 25 class hours per week, part-time courses are possible under certain conditions.